lilswif/Bachelorproef/README.md

 3. edit  `` ${cygwin install location}/etc/fstab `` by replacing the last line with ` none / cygdrive binary 0 0`

+4. edit $VAGRANT_HOME\embedded\gems\gems\vagrant-1.8.0\plugins\synced_folders\rsync\helper.rb and remove the following lines (77-79)

+``
+ "-o ControlMaster=auto " +
+"-o ControlPath=#{controlpath} " +
+"-o ControlPersist=10m " +
+``

-4. Every command listed below should be executed from within a Cygwin terminal from now on.
+5. Every command listed below should be executed from within a Cygwin terminal from now on.

 Storm: first time
 -------------
 Storm is the script which should handle all workflows for local development.
-When all dependencies are met, storm should be lightning fast and easy to use.
+When all dependencies are met, storm should be fairly easy to use.

-1. Pull the repo and cd into it
+1. Pull the repo and cd into it.
+Windows users, don't forget set autocrlf to false when cloning (``git config --global core.autocrlf false``)

 2. For the first time, lets explore storm's posibilities.
    Type `bash storm.sh`